rjacob6051/rust-devcontainer-setup/README.md

 # rust-devcontainer-setup
-Setting up a Rust development environment in a DevContainer.
+Setting up a Go development environment in a DevContainer.

+## Tutorial
+The full tutorial is [here](https://runxps.github.io/comp423-course-notes/).